KnpLabs/php-github-api/README.markdown

     $users = $github->getUserApi()->search('ornicar');

-Returns an array of users as described in [http://develop.github.com/p/users.html](http://develop.github.com/p/users.html)
+Returns an array of users.

 ### Get information about a user

     $user = $github->getUserApi()->show('ornicar');

-Returns an array of information about the user as described in [http://develop.github.com/p/users.html](http://develop.github.com/p/users.html)
+Returns an array of information about the user.

 ### Update user informations